5. Bornean Orangutan

-4. Sumatran orangutan -
+4. Sumatran Orangutan

-One of the two orangutan species, the Sumatran orangutan (Pongo abelii) is found exclusively in Indonesia’s Sumatra island.
+One of the three orangutan species, the Sumatran orangutan (Pongo abelii) is found exclusively in Indonesia’s Sumatra island.
 The males of this species are about 1.4 feet tall, and females are about 90 cm tall.
 These animals have longer faces than their Bornean counterparts.
 They also have a paler red colored and longer hair than the Bornean species.
 The Sumatran orangutans are more arboreal and frugivorous than the Bornean ones.
 However, they also consume bird eggs and small vertebrates.
 The orangutans are also quite adept at using tools for hunting.
 They are also more social than the Bornean species.

 As of 2015, only about 7,000 Sumatran orangutans live in the wild.
 Thus, they are classified as critically endangered species by the IUCN.
 Captive breeding programs of these animals are being carried out, but there is the fear that these captive animals might lose the qualities to live in the wild once released.
 Logging in the habitat of the Sumatran orangutans, conversion of forest land to plantations, palm oil cultivation, hunting by locals for food, etc., are the major threats faced by these orangutans.

-2. Orangutans and humans -
+2. Orangutans and Humans

 The native people of Sumatra and Borneo always lived in perfect harmony with these orangutans.
 While some communities would hunt these creatures for food, others would fiercely protect them as part of their culture.
 There are several folktales in the region concentrating on the interaction of humans and orangutans.
 Some of these even claim that female orangutans are capable of seducing hunters and also mention orangutans kidnapping humans for mating.